23 Disneyland Tips for First-Timers 2023

 Disneyland tips for first-timers – when should you be at the park?

-At Disney World, I feel being at the parks at rope drop is necessary if you want to ride the maximum number of rides and enjoy an uncrowded park.
-At Disneyland, it’s helpful, but depending upon what you want to do, maybe not a must.
+At Disney World, I feel being at the park at the rope drop is necessary if you want to ride the maximum number of rides and enjoy an uncrowded park.
+At Disneyland, it’s helpful, but depending on what you want to do, maybe not a must.
 Disneyland is open quite late (midnight when we were there), so you can have that less-crowded park feel late at night instead.

 14. Rope drop if there is a particular ride you want to get on

-The first day we did get there for rope drop because we wanted to ride Web Slingers and didn’t want to pay extra for it on top of Genie+.
+On the first day, we did get there for rope drop because we wanted to ride Web Slingers and didn’t want to pay extra for it on top of Genie+.
 Due to factoring in the walk to the park, and getting coffee next door before the walk, we had to get up pretty darn early.
 Was it worth it?
 Heck, yes.

 15. Consider staying late as an alternative to arriving early